 After you created two collections, one for the draft version, and one for the published version of your project, these need to be filled with data.

 If you implemented an API integration between your systems and AX Semantics, you need to make sure that you push the production documents to the production collection.
 Double check that you only pull generated content from the production collection's documents for publication on your system.

 Also send some representative documents to the draft collection, so you can test your changes in the project before you publish them.

-After you implemented all of the above, the publishing workflow is available in your project.
+After implementing all of the above, the publishing workflow is available in your project.
 So that projects remain up-to-date and are simultaneously protected against accidental changes, all editors involved need to know how to publish their changes.

 The editors will work in the project like they are used to.
 They can check the results of their work with test objects and the documents from the draft collection until they are satisfied with the resulting text quality.

-Once editing and quality assurance are finished, the press of the yellow publish button anywhere in the composer area publishes the current draft state.
+Once editing and quality assurance are finished, pressing the yellow publish button anywhere in the composer area publishes the current draft state.

 The publishing of a project is not reversible.